 ons (all ages).
-Retail lice Each indicator graph and table are cery stores, liquor store followed by a description of the ine privileges, are only elements used in calculating the rate. ore are not included in
+Retail lice Each indicator graph and table are cery stores, liquor store followed by a description of the ine privileges, are only elements used in calculating the rate. fore are not included in the store of th geographies as local markets adjusted to those store closures or their conversion to privately-run businesses which were then counted in this report.
+Adding the sale of spirits to existing licensees who had previously been limited to beer and wine sales would not show up as an increase in the number of licenses.

-This will include relevant notes about legislation, data definition changes or even world events which might explain what is displayed.
+This will include relevant notes about legislation, data definition changes or even world events which might

 Effective March 1, 2012, Initiative 1183 privatized liquor sales in Washington State.
-Prior to pri explain what is displayed.

-330 liquor stores regulated by the LCB, none of which were included in the data.
-This change in explain what is displayed.
+Prior to pri 330 liquor stores regulated by the LCB, none of which were included in the data.
+This change methods what is displayed.